fbpx

 The CRA may charge you a penalty if any of the following applies:

-1. Penalty: Failure to file return by due date
+Failure to file a return by the due date

 Penalty is the total of: